-However, these methods are either significantly more expensive or require non-trivial efforts to obtain optimal results, especially hyperparameter tuning, which greatly limits their potential and wide adoption.
+However, these methods normally require non-trivial efforts to obtain optimal results, especially hyperparameter tuning, which greatly limits their potential and wide adoption.
 In light of this dilemma, we propose \emph{cautious optimizers}, an exceptionally simple performance booster of any momentum-based optimizer that only requires one line of modification (see Algorithm~\ref{alg:generic-c-optim}).
 The change is simple: \emph{do not update unless the proposed update direction and the current gradients are aligned}.
-With this minor change, we obtain universal improvement over the base optimizer without modification of the original optimal hyperparameters.
-For example, the cautious versions of AdamW and Lion, denoted as C-AdamW, and C-Lion, respectively, gain 1.47X and 1.28X speedups on LIama 1B with virtually no overhead (see Figure~\ref{fig:teaser}).
+With this minor change, we obtain consistent improvement over the base optimizer without modification of the original optimal hyperparameters.

 To provide an overview of the idea, let us consider a general optimizer for minimizing the loss $\loss(\bw)$: \bb \bw_{t+1} \gets \bw_t - \epsilon_t \bu_t, ~~~~~ \ee where $\bu_t$ is the negative update direction of the parameter $\bw_t$ at iteration $t$, and $\epsilon_t > 0$ is the step size.
 We will assume that the update represents a generic momentum-based optimizer, including, for example, Polyak and Nesterov momentum, Adam, and Lion.
 In all these momentum-based optimizers, $\bu_t$ does not necessarily align with the gradient direction $\bg_t = \dd \loss(\bw_t)$, which can result in a temporary increase in the loss function and slow down convergence.